Also Known As

 Experts say that once a horse decides to bite, the handler has three seconds to respond and firmly let the horse know that biting is unacceptable.
 Slapping, punching, yelling may or may not work, and, in fact, may make the problem worse.

 Correction for nipping should be immediate, but not severe.
-When a horse begins picking at the handler with his mouth, it is important to give him gentle but persistent attention by rubbing his nose and head.
-Keep this up until he stands quietly with his head away from the handler.
+When a horse begins picking at you with his mouth, it is important to give him gentle but persistent attention by rubbing his nose and head.
+Keep this up until he stands quietly with his head away from you.

 Another technique is focusing on an exercise that requires movement by the horse.
-The handler can focus on getting him to go forward, then backing up, then to the left or right upon request until he tires and forgets about the prior attempt to nip or bite.
+When you focus on getting him to go forward, then backing him up, then having him move to the left or right, hewill soon tire and forget about the prior attempt to nip or bite.

 The horse will learn that certain actions mean that he will have to go to work.
-Through repetition, the horse will realize that aggressive behavior results in dominant behavior from the handler, which in turn, results in work; but responsive, respectful behavior brings a reward: rest and extra attention.
+Through repetition, the horse will realize that aggressive behavior results in dominant behavior from you, which in turn, results in work; but responsive, respectful behavior brings a reward: rest and extra attention.

 If nipping and biting continue, a professional horse trainer should be engaged to work through the problem.